 |Postcard from - 'Mind of a Child' book review|

-Before I start, it's important to say that the author gave me a free copy of the book on the condition I write a completely honest review.
+I received a free copy of the novel from the author.
+I had the opportunity to review or not, and, having read it, this is the review.
 Now, with that said, there are substantial spoilers here, so be aware.

 The story takes place in the near future, on the edge of the singularity and comes complete with nanotechnology and AI.
 It starts with a special forces detachment operating in Syria working for a company that appears to be 'running' wars to try out new weapons.
 Cynical of course, but I had no problem accepting the premise.
 Leon, the head of the special forces group says that the regular army is 25 years ahead of the public, and they are 50 years ahead of the army, but I found that harder to accept.

-The rest of the book was a problem or me too, so let me explain.
+The rest of the book was a problem for me too, so let me explain.

 The central characters are Leon, a modern Tesla called Natty and his similarly talented wife.
 The chief bad guy is Truman who runs the corporation Natty works for.
 Truman wants Natty to have a holiday in the Amazon jungle, and the special forces team are there to support and protect him.
 Bear in mind Natty is completely paranoid and has problems leaving the house, so that just doesn't add up.